 What is ERCP?

-How is ERCP performed?
+How is ERCP Performed?

-During ERCP, your doctor will pass an endoscope through your mouth, esophagus and stomach into the duodenum (first part of the small intestine).
+During ERCP, your doctor will pass an endoscope through your mouth, esophagus, and stomach into the duodenum (the first part of the small intestine).
 An endoscope is a thin, flexible tube that lets your doctor see inside your bowels.
 After your doctor sees the common opening to the ducts from the liver and pancreas, called the major duodenal papilla, your doctor will pass a narrow plastic tube called a catheter through the endoscope and into the ducts.
 Your doctor will inject a contrast material (dye) into the pancreatic or biliary ducts and will take X-rays.

-Although an allergy doesn’t prevent you from having ERCP, it’s important to discuss it with your doctor prior to the procedure, as you may require specific allergy medications before the ERCP.
-Inform your doctor about medications you’re taking, particularly aspirin products, arthritis medications, anticoagulants (blood thinners, such as warfarin or heparin), clopidogrel or insulin.
-Also, be sure to tell your doctor if you have heart or lung conditions or other major diseases which might prevent or impact the decision to conduct endoscopy.
+Although an allergy doesn’t prevent you from having ERCP, it’s important to discuss it with your doctor prior to the procedure, as you may require specific allergy medications.
+Inform your doctor about medications you’re taking, particularly aspirin products, arthritis medications, anticoagulants (blood thinners, such as warfarin or heparin), clopidogrel, or insulin.
+Also, be sure to tell your doctor if you have heart or lung conditions or other major diseases which might prevent or impact an endoscopy.

 Your doctor might apply a local anesthetic to your throat and/or give you a sedative to make you more comfortable.
 Your doctor might ask an anesthesiologist to administer sedation if your procedure is complex or lengthy.
 Some patients also receive antibiotics before the procedure.
 You will lie on your abdomen on an X-ray table.
 The instrument does not interfere with breathing, but you might feel a bloating sensation.

 The Importance of ERCP